Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 	00bfc74 init site repository

-Simple deployment, only Python code & HTML:
+Deployment is simple, only Python code & HTML:

 	you@dev-machine: fab deploy